 There are multiple ways to find and converse with experienced homeschoolers.
-NCHE has a very active Facebook page where you can ask questions and discuss topics, or you can contact an NCHE regional director, who is a NCHE board member committed to a certain geographical area of the state.
+NCHE has a very active Facebook page where you can ask questions and discuss topics, or you can contact an NCHE regional liaison, who is a NCHE volunteer committed to a certain geographical area of the state.

 NCHE's Annual Conference and Book Fair is a must for those wanting to learn more about homeschooling.
-If you cannot wait until the next conference, ask the NCHE office about ordering recordings of the sessions from past conferences.
 Also, many regional groups regularly host educational events.